alabou/NMOS-MatroxOnly/NMOS With H.222.0.md

 In addition to those attributes defined in IS-04 for all mux Flows, the following attributes defined in the [Flow Attributes](https://github.com/alabou/NMOS-MatroxOnly/blob/main/FlowAttributes.md) are used for H.222.0.

-A mux Flow MUST have `urn:x-matrox:audio_layers`, `urn:x-matrox:video_layers` and `urn:x-matrox:data_layers` attributes indicating the number of sub-Flows of each `format` making an MPEG2-TS stream.
+A mux Flow MUST have `urn:x-matrox:audio_layers`, `urn:x-matrox:video_layers` and `urn:x-matrox:data_layers` attributes indicating the number of sub-Flows of each `format` making an MPEG2-TS Stream.
 A non-mux Flow MUST NOT have such attributes.
 The MPEG2-TS Stream MUST NOT have more or less sub-Streams than indicated by those attributes.

-A mux Flow SHOULD have a `urn:x-matrox:layer_compatibility_groups` attribute identifying the mux Flow compatibility with the sub-Flows making an MPEG2-TS stream.
+A mux Flow SHOULD have a `urn:x-matrox:layer_compatibility_groups` attribute identifying the mux Flow compatibility with the sub-Flows making an MPEG2-TS Stream.
 A mux Flow without a `urn:x-matrox:layer_compatibility_groups` attribute MUST be assumed as being part of all groups.
 A Flow that is not a sub-Flow or a mux Flow MUST NOT have such attribute.

-A sub-Flow MUST have a `urn:x-matrox:layer` attribute identifying the sub-Flow within all the other sub-Flows of the same `format` making an MPEG2-TS stream.
+A sub-Flow MUST have a `urn:x-matrox:layer` attribute identifying the sub-Flow within all the other sub-Flows of the same `format` making an MPEG2-TS Stream.
 A Flow that is not a sub-Flow MUST NOT have such attribute.

-A sub-Flow SHOULD have a `urn:x-matrox:layer_compatibility_groups` attribute identifying the sub-Flow compatibility with other sub-Flows making an MPEG2-TS stream.
+A sub-Flow SHOULD have a `urn:x-matrox:layer_compatibility_groups` attribute identifying the sub-Flow compatibility with other sub-Flows making an MPEG2-TS Stream.
 A sub-Flow without a `urn:x-matrox:layer_compatibility_groups` attribute MUST be assumed as being part of all groups.
 A Flow that is not a sub-Flow or a mux Flow MUST NOT have such attribute.

-A sub-Flow of format `urn:x-nmos:format:audio` and of media type `audio/L16`, `audio/L20` or `audio/L24` MUST be embedded in the MPEG2-TS stream as per [ST 302M][].
+A sub-Flow of format `urn:x-nmos:format:audio` and of media type `audio/L16`, `audio/L20` or `audio/L24` MUST be embedded in the MPEG2-TS Stream as per [ST 302M][].
 The sub-Flow MUST have an even number of channels that will produce (channels/2) linear PCM AES3 streams.

-A sub-Flow of format `urn:x-nmos:format:audio` and of media type `audio/AM824` MUST be embedded in the MPEG2-TS stream as per [ST 302M][].
+A sub-Flow of format `urn:x-nmos:format:audio` and of media type `audio/AM824` MUST be embedded in the MPEG2-TS Stream as per [ST 302M][].
 Such sub-Flow MUST be an opaque AM824 Flow as per [NMOS with AES3](https://github.com/alabou/NMOS-MatroxOnly/blob/main/NMOS%20With%20AES3.md).
 Such sub-Flow MAY contain linear PCM and non-linear data.
 The sub-Flow MUST have an even number of channels that will produce (channels/2) AES3 streams.

-Note: Linear PCM Flows and opaque AM824 Flows are implicitely embedded in the MPEG2-TS stream as per [ST 302M][].
+Note: Linear PCM Flows and opaque AM824 Flows are implicitly embedded in the MPEG2-TS Stream as per [ST 302M][].
 Coded audio Flows are embedded according to their format as per [H.222.0][].
 A fully described AM824 Flow cannot be a sub-Flow of an H.222.0 mux Flow.

 Examples Flow resources are provided in [Examples](https://github.com/alabou/NMOS-MatroxOnly/tree/main/examples).

 ### Senders

-A Sender associated with a mux Flow through the `flow_id` attribute MUST provide Sender's Capabilities for the mux Flow and if fully described, for each sub-Flow making an MPEG2-TS stream using the Constraint Set `urn:x-matrox:cap:meta:format`, `urn:x-matrox:cap:meta:layer` and `urn:x-matrox:cap:meta:layer_compatibility_groups` attributes values matching the Sender's sub-Flows.
+A Sender associated with a mux Flow through the `flow_id` attribute MUST provide Sender's Capabilities for the mux Flow and if fully described, for each sub-Flow making an MPEG2-TS Stream using the Constraint Set `urn:x-matrox:cap:meta:format`, `urn:x-matrox:cap:meta:layer` and `urn:x-matrox:cap:meta:layer_compatibility_groups` attributes values matching the Sender's sub-Flows.

-A mux Sender not exposing the sub-Streams MAY omit the Sender's Capabilities for the sub-Streams, indicating that it is unconstrained with respect to the individual sub-Streams making the MPEG2-TS stream and that it cannot be constrained as no sub-Flows are exposed.
+A mux Sender not exposing the sub-Streams MAY omit the Sender's Capabilities for the sub-Streams, indicating that it is unconstrained with respect to the individual sub-Streams making the MPEG2-TS Stream and that it cannot be constrained as no sub-Flows are exposed.

-The mux Sender MUST express its limitations or preferences regarding the H.222.0 streams that it supports indicating constraints in accordance with the [Sender Capabilities](https://github.com/alabou/NMOS-MatroxOnly/blob/main/SenderCapabilities.md) Sender Capabilities specification.
+The mux Sender MUST express its limitations or preferences regarding the H.222.0 streams that it supports indicating constraints in accordance with the [Sender Capabilities][] specification.
 The Sender SHOULD express its constraints as precisely as possible, to allow a Controller to determine with a high level of confidence the Sender's streams and sub-streams capabilities.
-It is not always practical for the constraints to indicate every type of stream or sub-stream that a Sender can or cannot produce; however, they SHOULD describe as many of its commonly used operating points as practical and any preferences among them.
+It is not always practical for the constraints to indicate every type of Stream or sub-Stream that a Sender can or cannot produce; however, they SHOULD describe as many of its commonly used operating points as practical and any preferences among them.

 The `constraint_sets` parameter within the `caps` object MUST be used to describe combinations of parameters which the sender can support, using the parameter constraints defined in the [Capabilities register](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/) of the NMOS Parameter Registers and [Matrox Capabilities](https://github.com/alabou/NMOS-MatroxOnly/blob/main/Capabilities.md).

-The following parameter constraints can be used to express limits or preferences on the mux stream:
+The following parameter constraints can be used to express limits or preferences on the mux Stream:

 - [audio_layers](https://github.com/alabou/NMOS-MatroxOnly/blob/main/Capabilities.md#audio_layers)
-  Indicate the minimum and maximum audio layers supported in the MPEG2-TS stream.
+  Indicate the minimum and maximum audio layers supported in the MPEG2-TS Stream.
 The Sender Capabilities MUST provide Constraint Sets for as many as the maximum number of layers.

 - [video_layers](https://github.com/alabou/NMOS-MatroxOnly/blob/main/Capabilities.md#video_layers)
-  Indicate the minimum and maximum video layers supported in the MPEG2-TS stream.
+  Indicate the minimum and maximum video layers supported in the MPEG2-TS Stream.
 The Sender Capabilities MUST provide Constraint Sets for as many as the maximum number of layers.

 - [data_layers](https://github.com/alabou/NMOS-MatroxOnly/blob/main/Capabilities.md#data_layers)
-  Indicate the minimum and maximum data layers supported in the MPEG2-TS stream.
+  Indicate the minimum and maximum data layers supported in the MPEG2-TS Stream.
 The Sender Capabilities MUST provide Constraint Sets for as many as the maximum number of layers.

 A coded format specification MAY define additional parameter constraints that can be used to express limits or preferences on the audio, video and data sub-streams.

-A coded format specification MAY define Sender's attributes and associated transport capabilities that, for the corresponding audio, video or data sub-stream, MUST be assumed as having their default value.
+A coded format specification MAY define Sender's attributes and associated transport capabilities that, for the corresponding audio, video or data sub-Stream, MUST be assumed as having their default value.

 Note: The Sender's attributes and associated transport capabilities of a coded format specification are assumed to exist for each sub-Stream, each having their default values.
 For example the `parameter_sets_flow_mode` and `parameter_sets_transport_mode` associated with some coded format specification are assumed as having their default value of `dynamic` and `in_band` respectively.